2high/project1/README.md

 ## MVP

 - Space Ship goes left and right with keypress
-- The missile hits an object and count the score
+- The missile hits an object
 - Score
-- Game counter
+- Timer

 ## what i need to do first
 - Move the space Ship